 Overheating reduces efficiency and accelerates degradation.
 Inadequate heat recovery wastes energy that could offset operational costs.

 Design integrated cooling systems sized for peak load conditions, not average operation.
-Explore heat recovery opportunities—district heating, industrial process heat, building HVAC—where thermal energy can be captured.
+Explore heat recovery opportunities, whether district heating, industrial process heat, or building HVAC, wherever thermal energy can be captured and monetized against operational cost.

 Problem: Electrolyzer response limitations prevent following rapid renewable fluctuations, leading to curtailment.
 Alkaline systems particularly struggle with fast ramps and deep turndown.

-- Add battery storage for power smoothing on second-to-minute timescales, allowing slower electrolyzer response
+Solution: Implement control algorithms that anticipate renewable generation changes using weather forecasting.
+Consider hybrid approaches combining alkaline (baseload) with PEM (load following).
+Add battery storage for power smoothing on second-to-minute timescales, allowing slower electrolyzer response without curtailment.

-Green hydrogen isn't always the optimal solution.
-In some contexts, alternative approaches—from blue hydrogen to direct electrification—offer better economics or efficiency depending on regional resources, infrastructure, and end-use requirements.
+Green hydrogen isn't always the right answer.
+In some contexts, alternative approaches, from blue hydrogen to direct electrification, offer better economics or efficiency depending on regional resources, infrastructure, and end-use requirements.

 In regions with cheap natural gas ($2-4/MMBtu) and existing pipeline infrastructure, blue hydrogen using steam methane reforming with carbon capture may be more cost-effective than green hydrogen.

-Beyond comparing hydrogen production methods, many applications don't need hydrogen at all.
-For many end-use applications, direct electrification is superior to producing hydrogen as an energy carrier.
+Many applications don't need hydrogen at all.
+For light-duty transport, low-temperature heating, and most industrial processes, direct electrification is superior to producing hydrogen as an energy carrier, given efficiency losses in electrolysis (40-50%) and fuel cells (40-50% additional).

 Conclusion